-The Bank may pay additional bonuses to the employee in addition to the fixed salary.
+The Bank may pay bonuses to the employee in addition to the fixed salary.
 Such bonuses represent a discretionary payment to which there is no legal entitlement even after it has been paid more than once.
-Whether and to what extent bonus payments are made is decided each year.
+Whether and to what extent bonus payments are made is decided each year by the business owners and the individual business unit heads.
 The bonus is determined in the same way as in Germany.